Are LLMs Rational Investors? A Study on Detecting and Reducing the Financial Bias in LLMs: Conclusion

 \section{Conclusion}

-Our research introduces the Financial Bias Indicators (FBI) framework as a pioneering approach to critically assess the financial rationality of Large Language Models (LLMs) within the complex domain of financial analysis.
-Through a rigorous examination of 19 leading LLMs, our study unveils significant variances in their financial rationality.
-The findings underscore the pivotal role of model architecture, training paradigms, and input forms in shaping the financial rationality of LLMs.
-By highlighting the nuances of financial rationality and the impact of inherent biases, this work not only enhances our understanding of LLMs' capabilities and limitations in financial contexts but also charts a path forward for refining these sophisticated tools.
-The development of LLMs that are both more financially astute and unbiased is crucial for their reliable application in financial analysis, promising a future where AI-driven insights can be leveraged with greater confidence and precision in the financial sector.
+Our research introduces the FBI framework, a novel method for evaluating the financial rationality of LLMs in the intricate field of financial analysis.
+We rigorously examined 23 leading LLMs and revealed substantial differences in their financial rationality.
+By defining, detecting, analyzing, and mitigating financial biases, our study validates the capabilities and limitations of LLMs in financial contexts, offering reliable insights for their application in the finance sector.
+The advancement of LLMs towards greater financial acumen and reduced bias is essential for their dependable use in financial analysis, paving the way for a future where AI-generated insights are confidently and precisely applied in the financial industry.